neil-unomaha/CIF_CYBR_8950/README.md

 ### Conduct Post-Solution Measurement

-* Generate Palo Alto report to show blocked IPs after endpoint implementation and compare with baseline metrics gathered
+* Generate Palo Alto report to show blocked IPs after endpoint implementation and compare with baseline metrics gathered from the original baseline.
+This is to show that bocking the IPs every 15 minutes can cut down on traffic that is making its way into the network.
+This will require a 7-day log of post implmentation.

 * Calculate and document any differences perceived following implementation